zmejchik/1-4-query-backend/README.md

     { title: 'ID', value: 'id' }, // Column title and corresponding field in the data { title: 'Name', value: 'name' },
     // Other columns
-  ]
+  ],
-  apiUrl:'url with data for table'
+  apiUrl:'url with data for table',
 };

 // Creating the table